Canon SX420 vs Olympus E-PM1

 It is notable that the SX420 offers wifi support, while the E-PM1 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-The SX420 is a recent model that features in the current product line-up of Canon.
-In contrast, the E-PM1 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the E-PM1 was succeeded by the Olympus E-PM2.
+Both the SX420 and the E-PM1 have been discontinued, but can regularly be found used on eBay.
+The E-PM1 was replaced by the Olympus E-PM2, while the SX420 was followed by the Canon SX430.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So how do things add up?
 Is the Canon SX420 better than the Olympus E-PM1 or vice versa?
 The listing below highlights the relative strengths of the two models.